 The entire complex was centered on all things finance, commerce, and trading.
 Visiting this UNESCO site is without a doubt one of the best things to do in Valencia.
 We visited on Sunday, when entrance is free.
 Otherwise it’s just 2 euros.
 Unbelievable!
 One of the things we love about Spain is how affordable it is.
 Entrance to this kind of attraction in the U.S. would easily be $40.

 The Hall of Columns was where merchants traded and worked out contracts – quite a beautiful place to do business!

-At just a few euros, you can peruse to your hearts content the official trade building of Renaissance Valencia.
+We recommend setting aside a morning (or afternoon) to peruse to your hearts content the official trade building of Renaissance Valencia.
 An informative video explains all, but mostly you can just admire the grandeur at your own pace.

 Just like Madrid’s river park, known by locals as Madrid Río, Valencia Turia River Park is a reconstructed space built with locals in mind.
 But unlike Madrid’s riverside park, which actually still has a river running through it, Valencia’s river park is located where the river used to be.

 After the Great Flood of Valencia in 1957, causing significant damage to a large part of the city, the river was diverted to avoid future catastrophes.
 Now, with many decades for vegetation to grow, this enormous park looks magical.
 Different sections have their own unique vegetation and highlights.